-12 PLAN REVIEW AND REVISION
+13.0 PLAN REVIEW AND REVISION

-This Plan will be implemented upon Approval of the Secretary and FERC.
-Every five years thereafter and continuing for the term of the FERC License, Avista and the Tribe will review and update the Plan as appropriate.
-The updated plan will be approved in the same manner as this Plan.
-The Secretary reserves the right to require changes in this Plan at any time during the license term.
+Every five years, continuing for the term of the License, Avista and the Tribe will review and update the Plan as appropriate.
+Avista and the Tribe will implement the Plan upon Interior and FERC approval, recognizing that Interior reserves the right to require changes to this Plan at any time during the license term.